 Focus and Scope

-The major scope of The Grove is literature written in English, critical theory, English linguistics, both synchronic and diachronic, translation, and English as a Foreign Language.
+The major scope of The Grove is literatures in English, critical theory, English language and linguistics, translation, English as a foreign language and cultural studies.

-The Editor kindly invites contributions of articles and book reviews within the domain of English Philology, as well as unpublished poems.
+The Editor kindly invites submissions in English or Spanish of original unpublished articles and book reviews within the domain of the above topics, as well as unpublished poems or short literary contributions.

 Selection of contributions

-The grove receives more submissions (articles, reviews and fiction/poetry) than it can publish, our peer-reviewers are asked to consider the quality and originality of each paper accepted for publication.
-In general terms, to be acceptable a paper must: deal with one of the fields of study covered by our journal, be original, provide subtantial evidence for its conclusions, and prove relevant for the specific field.
-Additionally, we will be looking for methodological rigour, theoretical consistency and innovation, stylistic merit and academic seriusness.
-Typically, an unsolicited paper will be sent to two peer-reviewers and may be approved, rejected, or aprovedd with modifications, in which case detailed reports will be sent to the author(s) for its potential consideration; the paper will be evaluated again unless the editors consider the modification of minor importance.
-Modifications suggested to the author(s) may include (among others) request to revise the style of the paper, reorganize the material, provide additional evidence or reinforce/clarify either the initial hypothesis or the conclusions.
-Author(s) will be request to include all title, abstract and keywords in Spanish and English.
-The final publication of papers, and the section where they will appear, will be determined by the editorial board.
+Given that The Grove receives more submissions (articles, reviews and fiction/poetry) than it can publish, our peer-reviewers are asked to consider the quality and originality of each paper accepted for publication.
+In general terms, to be acceptable a paper must deal with one of the fields of study covered by our journal, be original, provide substantial evidence for its conclusions, and prove relevant for the specific field.
+Additionally, we will be looking for methodological rigour, theoretical consistency and innovation, stylistic merit, and academic seriousness.
+Typically, an unsolicited paper will be sent to two peer-reviewers and may be approved, rejected, or approved with modifications, in which case detailed reports will be sent to the author(s); the paper will be evaluated again unless the editors consider the modification of minor importance.
+Author(s) will be requested to include title, abstract and keywords in Spanish and English.
+The final publication of the papers and the section where they will appear will be determined by the editorial board.

 Open Access Policy

-This journal provides open access to its content, based on the principle of offering the public free access to the research.
-Help a greater global exchange of knowledge.
+This journal provides open access to its content, based on the principle of offering the public free access to the research and helping to create a greater global exchange of knowledge.